Absolute Threshold: A Definition With Examples

 The term absolute threshold is often used in psychology research yet students are often confused about what it means.
 Let’s take a closer look at the definition of the absolute threshold and explore some examples of how it is used in psychological research.

-However, it is important to realize that when a stimulus is at such a low level participants might not be able to detect it in every instance.
+However, it is important to realize that when a stimulus is at such a low level, participants might be unable to detect it in every instance.
 Because of this, the absolute threshold is usually defined as the lowest level of a stimulus that people can detect at least half of the time.
-In our previous example, this would mean that the participants would need to detect the lowest level of the light stimulus at least 50% of the time.

 The Absolute Threshold for Vision

-In other words, people are able to detect light stimuli at lower levels once their eyes have adapted to the dark.
 Just think of what it is like when you first enter a dark room after leaving a light room.
-At first they can be very difficult to see anything, but once your eyes have adapted to the dark you were better able to detect visual stimuli and your environment.
+At first, it can be very difficult to see anything, but once your eyes have adapted to the dark you are better able to detect visual stimuli and your environment.

 The Absolute Threshold for Hearing